thushari93/Spiral_Chronogram/README.md

 1. Download the repository as a ZIP file from GitHub: https://github.com/thushari93/Spiral_Chronogram .

-See how to do it here: https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives
+(See how to download zip files from Github here: https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives)

 3. Extract the ZIP file.